-I FOUND A QUALIFIED STUDENT, NOW WHAT?
+I FOUND A QUALIFIED STUDENT.
+NOW WHAT?

 - All student employees MUST have a completed Federal Employment Eligibility Form (Form I-9) on file on or prior to their 1st day of employment.
 You can check this by searching the name of the student on my.whitman.edu.
-Please refer your students to the Human Resources office if they do not have employment forms turned in. - Complete the Student Employment Hiring Form which can be found on the Human Resources website.
-This form can be used to add, delete, or change wages for student employees. - 3.
-Have a great experience working with your student employee.
+Please refer your students to the Human Resources office if they do not have employment forms turned in. - 2.
+Complete the Student New Employment Form which can be found on the Business Office website. - 3.
+Work out a schedule with your new student employee, ideally that meets but does not exceed their work study award in terms of hours per week/semester.
+Students should be aware of their total work award, and you can review estimates for hours per week based on work awards below.